 Taken together with the findings from previous studies on jail diversion, these findings provide evidence that jail diversion results in positive outcomes for individuals, systems, and communities.
-These Targeted Capacity Expansion Jail Diversion Program grants, awarded by CMHS since 2002, are currently allowing communities across the country to identify for diversion and link individuals to the evidence-based services and supports they need.
-The Jail Diversion Program should continue based not only on its efficacy, but on the need for people inappropriately warehoused in jails to receive appropriate effective community-based and treatment.
+These Targeted Capacity Expansion Jail Diversion

+Program grants, awarded by CMHS since 2002, are currently allowing communities across the country to identify for diversion and link individuals to the evidence-based services and supports they need.
+Based on results from program evaluation, Jail Diversion grants awarded in 2008 and 2009 have required grantees to address trauma related disorders and to prioritize veterans for diversion.
+The Jail Diversion Program should continue based not only on its efficacy, but on the need for people inappropriately warehoused in jails to receive community-based appropriate and effective treatment.